 Tennis elbow affects very few people who get it mainly from playing tennis.
 Also called Archer’s elbow, it is a common injury caused by repetitive movement of the arm.
 Tendons connect muscles to bones.
 Constant use of the arm in monotonous motions often causes small tears.
 The tendons of the elbow ends tear away from … Continue reading "Tennis Elbow: Causes and Treatments"

-According to a survey conducted by National Center for Health Statistics Number of adults with diagnosed chronic bronchitis in the past year: 9.3 million Percent of adults with diagnosed chronic bronchitis in the past year: 3.8% Number of adults who have ever been diagnosed with emphysema: 3.5 million Percent of adults who have ever been … Continue reading "Chronic Bronchitis In Elderly"
+According to a survey conducted by National Center for Health Statistics Number of adults with diagnosed chronic bronchitis in the past year: 9.3 million Percent of adults with diagnosed chronic bronchitis in the past year: 3.8% Number of adults who have ever been diagnosed with emphysema: 3.5 million Percent of adults who have ever been … Continue reading "Chronic Bronchitis In Elderly: Causes and Prevention"

 “I haven’t been everywhere, but it’s on my list.” – Susan Sontag The wish to travel around the world can remain a wish forever if you are suffering from any kind of physical pain, especially if you have painful toes or a knee joint pain.
 While walking, about 90% of our body weight rests on … Continue reading "Physiotherapy Treatment For Painful Toes And Joints"

 I share a whatsapp group, with my school friends.
 We mostly post utter rubbish everyday and sometimes indulge in very serious talks about the state of the country and the world.
-We shake our heads – as much as possible when one is communicating through writing – agree that nothing’s going to change; or at … Continue reading "Depression in Older Women"
+We shake our heads – as much as possible when one is communicating through writing – agree that nothing’s going to change; or at … Continue reading "Depression And Anxiety In Older Women"

 According to a survey, 3 out of every 1000 live births in India are diagnosed with cerebral palsy.
 This figure may actually be higher than this as India is a developing country.
 Around 15-20% of the total physically challenged children suffer from cerebral palsy in India.
 What is cerebral palsy?
 The cerebrum is the part … Continue reading "Role of Physiotherapy in Cerebral Palsy"

-Pic Courtesy: Hindustan Times “They can live without their parents but they can’t imagine living without their phone for a second”- mother of a class XI boy narrated what she has to go through everyday to deal with her son’s social media habits.
-The truth is in front of us and there’s no way we … Continue reading "How to deal with social media addiction in children?"
+“They can live without their parents but they can’t imagine living without their phone for a second”- mother of a class XI boy narrated what she has to go through everyday to deal with her son’s social media addiction.
+The truth is in front of us and there’s no way we can deny it but … Continue reading "How To Deal With Social Media Addiction In Children?"